Duplicate Files Finder on Mac

 However, due to its system design, it's actually hard to find and access duplicate files on Mac.
 Most duplicate contents are media files like photos, videos, songs, recordings and so on.
 They take up much more space than other types of files, so your Mac will embrace a great weigh loss if able to clear and remove duplicate files.
 Do you have an idea?
 No hassle.
-There are two methods, iTunes and Dr.Clean, for your considerations.
+There is the best bet for your consideration.

-- Method 2: Use Dr. Cleaner to Scan and Remove Duplicate Files
+Method: Use FonePaw MacMaster to Scan and Remove Duplicate Files

 Step 3.
 Preview and Remove Duplicate Files

 When the scanning process completes, to be clear for you, all the duplicate files will be listed on the interface and actually they are classified in categories like: